“When you expand your awareness, seemingly random events will be seen to fit into a larger purpose.”

 What Are You Talking About?
 I Know The World Exists!
 I Don’t Need To Expand My Awareness To Know That.

-Most people go about their daily lives and feel they are pushed form one situation to the next, things happen to them and and they have no control.
+Most people go about their daily lives and feel they are pushed from one situation to the next; things happen to them and and they have no control.
 When even the slightest thing occurs that isn’t part of their usual run-of-the-mill ‘normality’ it has a huge impact on them.

 However, expand your awareness and you realise that there is so much more to life, the universe and everything.
-You feel more in the flow of life, more in control, aware that you have choices and that those choices have results.
-You realise that many occurences that appear negative at the time turn out to be a positive experience after all.
+You feel more in the flow of life, (strangely) more in control, aware that you have choices and that those choices have results.
+You realise that many occurrences may appear negative at the time but later turn out to be a positive experience after all.
 You feel less affected by what goes on in everyday life and dare I say, happier?